department-of-veterans-affairs/LEAF/scripts/readme.md

+#this line goes where php would be run within the docker-compose.yml php needs to see this
-- ../scripts:/var/www/html/scripts wherever php is run
+- ../scripts:/var/www/html/scripts

+#when the container gets fired up
+php /var/www/html/scripts/refreshOrgchartEmployees.php